 They had the match, and when it was time for the finish, Traylor floated up, rebounded from the top rope, and went over onto his back perfectly.
 He started to think of believable ways he could beat the big man.

 “I can take it,” Traylor told him, meaning he could execute the move, and so they stuck with the suplex as the finish.
 When the finish came, Traylor did it flawlessly and took the pin by the world TV champion.

 Bubba didn’t talk, which was good.
-In real life, Traylor had a naturally high-pitched voice, and Jim Cornette could talk enough for seven people as it was.
+Traylor had a naturally high-pitched voice in real life, and Jim Cornette could talk enough for seven people as it was.
 So Bubba stood around and looked menacing.
 He could do that, for sure.

 As Cornette’s Midnight Express feuded with the James Boys (Rhodes and Magnum TA under masks), Rogers was a silent predator whose issues with the American Dream began to grow on a personal level, which would lead to a feud between the two.

-Less than a year in the business and Ray Traylor was feuding with one of the top four draws in the country (behind Hulk Hogan, Andre the Giant, and Ric Flair).
+Less than a year in the business, Ray Traylor was feuding with one of the top four draws in the country (behind Hulk Hogan, Andre the Giant, and Ric Flair).
 It was like something out of a Horatio Alger novel.

 As Big Bubba Rogers, Traylor would face Rhodes in a series of bunkhouse stampede matches.
 The blowoff to the feud was a steel cage match, which Rhodes won.

 But most people don’t remember the matches.
 They remember a moment that caused Dusty Rhodes some consternation on national television.